 So, how do you figure out your magic number?
-Keep reading for the running coach’s recs for every situation—whether you're a newbie or a competitive racer.
+Keep reading for recs for the optimal daily running mileage in various situations—whether you're a newbie or a competitive racer.

 To get comfortable spending more time on your feet, Johnson suggests employing a walk-run strategy.
 “Do three minutes of running followed by a minute of walking, and repeat that for 20 to 25 minutes,” she says.

-Whether you’ve signed up for a half-marathon or you just want to be able to hang with your friends for weekend runs, the key is to spend more time on your feet.
+Whether you’ve signed up for a half marathon or you just want to be able to hang with your friends for weekend runs, the key to increasing running endurance is to spend more time on your feet.
 “If you’re only running three times per week, consider adding a fourth day to your routine,” says Johnson.
 “Just be mindful about not overloading your system, and increase your mileage gradually.”

 So if you’re running for 20 minutes three days per week, bump that up to 25 minutes three days a week, or add a fourth 20-minute run to your schedule.
 “This is a good way to add a bit more stress and time to your body, and to increase your endurance over time,” Johnson says.

 Even if you're an experienced runner, you want to be gradual and safely increase your daily running mileage so that you don't overtax your system.
-"For example, if I'm pretty comfortable running 50–53 miles per week, then I'll want to start getting into 55–58 for 3 or so weeks before I cross into the 60-plus miles-per-week zone," she says.
+"For example, if I'm pretty comfortable running 50 to 53 miles per week, then I'll want to start getting into 55 to 58 for three or so weeks before I cross into the 60-plus miles-per-week zone," she says.
 "The adjustment period is crucial, and you're much more likely to successfully adapt to bigger mileage if your body has progressively and consistently built into that mileage."

 Just like every body is different, every marathon training plan is unique.
 The most important thing when you’re training for a 26.2-mile race, Johnson says, is cumulative fatigue, the idea that you're incrementally more tired with every run you log and that the effect of all your physical exertion is carried with you over the course of your training.

-And while many popular training plans have runners peaking with a 20- or 22-mile long run, Johnson says that may not be necessary—and you could be better off adding easy miles throughout the week.
+While many popular training plans have runners peaking with a 20- or 22-mile long run, Johnson says that may not be necessary—and you could be better off adding easy miles throughout the week.
 “People are too risky and tend to run too long, in my opinion,” Johnson says.
 “I like to pad the week with easy miles around quality efforts, which are usually speed and longer runs.”
 Racking up endless miles makes it all too easy to lose good running form, potentially leading to injury.

 Loading More Posts...